web3-authn/tatchi/examples/tatchi-docs/src/docs/concepts/vrf-sessions.md

 - The signer worker is one‑shot and holds no cross‑request state; session enforcement lives in the VRF worker.
 - Warm signing is only possible if the VRF worker has a valid (unexpired, unexhausted) session capability.
 :::

+## Operational invariants

+- VRF worker never handles `near_sk` or vault material; only `{WrapKeySeed, wrapKeySalt}` crosses workers.
+- PRF outputs and session secrets never touch the main thread or dApp payloads.
+- All prompts originate from the VRF worker flows; signer worker never calls SecureConfirm.

+## Open items

+- Define defaults for TTL and usage caps, and how local maxima override server-provided policies.
+- Finalize the freshness window rules for block height/hash checks.
+- Ensure session material is zeroized on blur/close/crash and when TTL/usage is exhausted.
+- Clarify when per-transaction VRF is required versus warm session reuse.